gem/oq-engine/doc/adv-manual/logic-trees.rst

 NB: the commands `oq show branches` and `oq show rlz` are new in engine 3.13: they may change in the future and the string representation of the branch path may change too.
+It has already changed twice in engine 3.11 and engine 3.12.
+You cannot rely on it across engine versions.